orbeon/orbeon-forms-doc/xforms/xpath/extension-form-runner.md

 Return the name of the current wizard page, or the empty sequence if there is no wizard current page.

+The page name corresponds to the section name used in Form Builder.

 ## See also

 - Blog post: [A stable function library for Form Runner](https://blog.orbeon.com/2016/08/a-stable-function-library-for-form.html)